nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![](EventDiagram/EventArchitecture.png)

 There are a total of 6 commands under Event feature.
+ `CommandEventAdd`, `CommandEventDel`, `CommandEventList`  ,`CommandEventStatus`, `CommandSearchEvent` and `CommandEventCountdown`.
+ The implementation for each command is described in detail below.

 **3.4.1.
 Add/delete events feature** `CommandEventAdd` , `CommandEventDel`
 3.4.1.1.
 Current Implementation
 The `CommandEventAdd` class in `seedu.duke.event` handles the adding of events.
 According to the `userInput`, it adds a new event to the `EventList`.
 The `CommandEventDel` class in the same package handles deleting of a event.
 It deletes an `Event` instance according to the index provided by `userInput` from the `EventList`.